David Beatty, 1st Earl Beatty: Retirement and death

 Beatty spent much of his life (when not at sea) in Leicestershire, and lived at Brooksby Hall and Dingley Hall.
 In July 1930 he denounced the London Naval Treaty in the House of Lords as "a great and deplorable blunder to which we are about to be committed by signing away the sea power by which the British Empire came into being".
-Beatty also claimed: "If any sane man erects an edifice, or has great possessions, he protects them by insurance.
+Beatty also stated: "If any sane man erects an edifice, or has great possessions, he protects them by insurance.
 The Navy is the insurance company of the economic unity of the Empire.
 Under the Naval Treaty of London the Navy will be totally and entirely inadequate to provide that insurance".

 Beatty's old commander Admiral John Jellicoe died on 19 November 1935.
 Already suffering from heart failure, and sick with influenza, Beatty defied doctors' orders and left his bed to act as a pallbearer, saying, "What will the Navy say if I fail to attend Jellicoe's funeral?"
 He was so obviously ill that, as the funeral procession passed up Fleet Street, a bystander sent a glass of brandy out to him.
 He also insisted on attending the funeral of King George V in January 1936.
 These acts hastened his own death.

 Beatty died at around 1 am on 12 March 1936.

 At Beatty's funeral his coffin was draped in the Union Flag flown by his flagship HMS Queen Elizabeth in 1919.
 The Archbishop of Canterbury, Cosmo Lang, said "In him something of the spirit of Nelson seemed to have come back".
 The Prime Minister, Stanley Baldwin, called in the House of Commons for a public memorial to Beatty to be erected, but no action was taken until after the Second World War, when busts of Beatty and Jellicoe were unveiled in Trafalgar Square on 21 October (Trafalgar Day) 1948.

 Beatty had requested in his will that he would like to be buried next to his wife Ethel at Dingley: however he was actually buried at St Paul's Cathedral and therefore the double grave at Dingley Church contains only his wife's body.

 Assessment

+The outcome of the Battle of Jutland was inconclusive, leading to controversy and a search for someone to blame, especially since the British lost more ships.
+Beatty was particularly unhappy with the official account of the battle and other historians took sides in support of him or Jellicoe.
+Beatty did not publish his analysis of the battle, while Jellicoe wrote two memoirs.

-A number of serious errors have been identified in Beatty's handling of his squadron at the Battle of Jutland:
+A number of serious errors have been identified in Beatty's handling of the Battle Cruiser Fleet at the Battle of Jutland: